phoe/binding-arrows/doc/TUTORIAL.md

 ## Short-cirtuiting threading macros as places

 The `some` family of macros interacts differently with `setf` as a part of its short-circuiting.
 If the short-circuit is engaged anywhere in the thread, then the setting is not executed.
-(The `setf` form still returns the new value in order to preserve language semantics, but it does not set it to the place.)
+Regardless of whether the setting occurs, `setf` form still returns the new value in order to preserve language semantics.

 ## Conditional threading macros as places